emit-sds/emit-sds-l2a/README.md

 Welcome to the EMIT Level 2a science data system repository.
 To understand how this repository is linked to the rest of the emit-sds repositories, please see [the repository guide](https://github.jpl.nasa.gov/emit-sds/emit-main/wiki/Repository-Guide).

-The "surface" subdirectory contains the data files used to generate the EMIT default surface model.
+The "surface_v2" subdirectory contains the data files used to generate the EMIT default surface model.
 The data files mostly come from the USGS spectral library version 7 (Kokaly et al., 2017), with some adjustments to smooth out artifacts at the periphery.
 There are some additional spectra from Tan et al (2016).
 The python script "make_surface.py" demonstrates how to call the surface model utility.
 It must be created anew for each wavelength file.

 The OE code is best called with the "apply_oe" script in the isofit/utils subdirectory of the isofit repository.
 An example command using current best practices might look like: